nickever/lut_diff/README.md

 # lut_diff

-Compare two Look Up Tables to find the differences between them
+Quantify the difference between two Look Up Tables (LUTs).
+Generates a LUT that is the difference between the two input.